ophilon/awesome-pods/README.md

 > A curated list of Podman Pods samples.

-These samples provide a starting point for how to integrate different services using a Pod: manifest and to manage their deployment with Podman Pods.
+These samples provide a starting point for how to integrate different services using a Pod manifest and to manage their deployment with Podman Pods.

 > **Note**
-> The following saples are intended for use in local development environments such as project setups, tinkering with software stacks, etc. These samples must not be deployed in production environments.
+> The following samples are intended for use in local development environments such as project setups, tinkering with software stacks, etc. These samples must not be deployed in production environments.

 <!--lint disable awesome-toc-->
 ## Contents